hglr24/Breakout/README.md

 - B - Add one ball to play

 Known Bugs:
-- Occasionally program will not stop when window is closed
+- If player has been hit by enemy, program will not stop when window is closed

 Extra credit:
 Added enemies to game to make it more interactive and lively:
 - One enemy zig-zags across screen
-- One enemy occasionally shoots projectiles
+- One enemy zig-zags and occasionally shoots downward projectiles

 ### Notes